 Theoretically, consensus on a "right to democracy" was set back in 2001 by the publication of Rawls's influential book, The Law of Peoples, in which he argued for a distinction between human rights and democracy.
 With the purpose of trying to arrive at universal consensus about basic human rights, Rawls argued that it was possible for so-called decent (but non-democratic) states to respect human rights.
 He argued that the international community can only demand of a state that it actually protects human rights, not that it do so in the form of a particular governance system like democracy.323 While controversial to some, this idea found a receptive audience among those who feared the coercive interventions that might be unleashed in the name of "democracy," a fear that has come to pass.
-There has also been some resistance to the idea of a right to democracy as a political form of government imposed by the West that brings along unwelcome economic effects.
+There has also been some resistance to the idea of a right to democracy coming from scholars and activists from the Global South, who often see democracy as a political form of government imposed by the West that brings along unwelcome economic effects.